 For the 2013-2014 program assessment, we examined how well students performed in understanding and engaging the subfields of the discipline (Program Learning Outcome 2).
 The student population sampled included only Anthropology majors at the junior and senior class levels (N=32).
 When assessing this PLO, we examined students’ proficiency in understanding the scope, types of data, and integration of the subfields, as well as expressing that understanding in writing .
 The students were assessed on these areas with exam questions from two courses.
 We found that:

-- At least 71% of seniors, achieved Moderate Proficiency or better in three of the four areas, including 86% achieving Moderate Proficiency or better in writing.
+- Most Anthropology seniors achieved moderate proficiency or better in three of the four areas, including 86% achieving moderate proficiency or better in writing.

-- At least 73% of juniors achieved Moderate Proficiency or better in understanding the scope and integration of the subfields.
+- Most Anthropology juniors achieved moderate proficiency or better in understanding the scope and integration of the subfields.

 We expect that our seniors write better in their final year than students at the junior level, as was demonstrated by the data.
 We also expect that students at the junior and senior levels demonstrate Moderate Proficiency or better in understanding the scope, data, and integration of the subfields.
-We are pleased to see that at least 71% of seniors and juniors met program expectations for PLO 2 with respect to two or more of the criteria upon which they were assessed.
+We are pleased to see that most seniors and juniors met program expectations for PLO 2 with respect to two or more of the criteria upon which they were assessed.